What Is The Best Age To Start Your Benefits?

-Even if you have health insurance through a current or former employer or as part of your severance package, you should still check to see whether you need to sign up for Medicare.
+Even if you have health insurance through a current or former employer or as part of your severance package, you should contact them to find out if you need to sign up for Medicare.
 Some health insurance plans change automatically at age 65.

-If you need to sign up for Medicare but you do not, your Medicare coverage may be delayed and cost more.
-Please read the general and special enrollment period information on page 12 of our Medicare booklet to find out what may happen if you delay.
+Please read the general and special enrollment period information in our Medicare booklet to find out what may happen if you delay.

 If you are eligible on another record, you may have additional options: